 Array-like objects look like arrays.
 They have various numbered elements and a length property.
-But that’s where the similarity stops.
+But that’s where

 Array-like objects do not have any of Array’s functions, and for-in loops don’t even work!